-Since the 1950s, Freon (R-22) has been the industry standard for air conditioning refrigerant—a substance needed for an HVAC system to cool the air.
+From the 1950s to the late 2010s, Freon (R-22) has been the industry standard for air conditioning refrigerant—a substance needed for an HVAC system to cool the air.
 Unfortunately, it’s also damaging to the environment.

-The Environmental Protection Agency (EPA) enacted an R-22 phaseout, and by 2020, Freon is illegal to produce or import.
-Refrigerant is expensive now, and it will only get pricier following the 2020 R-22 phaseout.
-Here’s what you need to know now.
+The Environmental Protection Agency (EPA) enacted an R-22 phaseout, and as of 2020, Freon is illegal to produce or import.
+Refrigerant is expensive now, and it could get pricier following the 2020 R-22 phaseout.
+Here’s what you need to know.

 In the simplest terms, chlorofluorocarbon (CFC) refrigerants like R-22 are gases that attract warm air from surrounding sources.
 Through the use of HVAC coils, the refrigerant compresses the warm air into liquid that is then released back into a gaseous state, causing a cooling effect.